Opus10/qik/docs/commands.md

 ## Advanced Configuration

-Some aspects of the command runner and runnable graph have advanced configuration parameters that we discuss here.
+Some aspects of commands, the runner, and dependencies have advanced configuration parameters that we discuss here.

 <a id="command"></a>